robfinch/Thor/Thor2022/README.md

 ## Both Versions
 Both versions of the core share the same bus interface unit, BIU.
 Virtual memory is always active.
 The TLB is preinitialized at startup to enable access to the system ROM.
-Ooe of the first tasks of the BIOS is to setup access to I/O devices so that something as simple as a LED display may happen.
+One of the first tasks of the BIOS is to setup access to I/O devices so that something as simple as a LED display may happen.
+The TLB is shared between instructions and data.
+The fifth way of the TLB may only be updated by software in a fixed fashion.
+The other four ways may be updated according to fixed, LRU or random algorithms.

+### Instruction Cache
+The instruction cache is 32kB in size with a 640-bit line size.
+The 640 bits was chosen to allow instructions that would wrap cache lines to otherwise remain on the same line.
+Since instructions are variable length they may not fit evenly into a 512-bit cache line.
+They will always fit into a 640-bit line.
+There is some duplication of instruction data but it is better than dual-porting the cache.

+### Data Cache
+The data cache is 64kB in size.
+The cache uses even, odd pairs of cache lines to allow unaligned data which may overflow a cache line to be fetched from the cache.
+The data cache is currently untested.